Rouge 15 Anos: Advertisement

 On November 22, 2017, it was announced on the Blog Reporter Entre Linhas do Ceará newspaper The People that the Rouge will perform in Fortaleza in 2018, soon after the date of the show was announced for January 27, 2018.
 On December 5 the show was officially announced, being held at the Center of Events of Ceará, in addition to revealing the value of the tickets and the date of beginning of the sales.

 Soon after the announcement of the show in Fortaleza, on December 7, the Rouge announced show in other three Brazilian cities, Florianópolis, Curitiba and Porto Alegre.
 In Florianópolis the group will perform at the Stage Music Park, on February 9 on Friday of Carnaval.
 In Curitiba the group will be performing at Live Curitiba on March 9.
 And in Porto Alegre will be presented on March 10 at Pepsi On Stage.
-On December 9, it was the turn to announce the Brasilia show that will be held on March 24 at Net Live Brasília.
+On December 9, it was the turn to announce the Brasília show that will be held on March 24 at Net Live Brasília.